 Carnegie Endowment Junior Fellows Program

-The Carnegie Endowment for International Peace, founded in 1910, is an international think tank designed to promote peace and cooperation between nations.
+The Carnegie Endowment for International Peace is an international think tank designed to promote peace and cooperation between nations.
 The Junior Fellows program annually offers 8-10 fellowship positions to college graduates who plan to enter work in international relations.
-Participants are paired as research assistants with the Endowment's senior associates, creating opportunities to co-author journal articles, organize briefings, contribute to congressional testimony and participate in high-level meetings.
+Participants are paired as research assistants with the Endowment's senior associates, creating opportunities to co-author journal articles, organize briefings, contribute to congressional testimony, and participate in high-level meetings.

 - be a graduating senior or have graduated within the past year